England Study Abroad Program at King's College

 What kind of students will I live with if placed in a King's College hall of residence?

-Many of the British students who attend King's College in London commute to campus from their housing in greater London.
-Since housing in London is at such a premium, traditionally only first-year and international students are offered university housing and live in university accommodation.
 You will probably live with many first-year British students (remember that the first year of university in the U.K. is equivalent to the sophomore year of university in the U.S.) as well as many international students from a wide variety of different countries.
 Many second and third year British students commute into campus from private housing in greater London.

 What else do I need to know about housing at King's College?